Barista Work in the US: Key Findings

 Americans' coffee habits continue to evolve, driven by shifting preferences, lifestyle changes and new brewing innovations.

-- Coffee remains a cornerstone of American daily routines, with over 60% of adults consuming it daily.
+- Overall daily consumption rate: Coffee remains a cornerstone of American daily routines, with over 73% of adults consuming it daily — whether brewed at home, picked up on the go or ordered with breakfast.
+(Source)

-- The average American’s coffee consumption rate is approximately 1.87 cups per day.
+- Average intake: The average American coffee consumption rate is approximately 1.87 cups per day.

-- Specialty coffee drinkers consume an average of 2.8 cups per day, compared to 1.87 cups for traditional coffee drinkers.
+- Specialty drinker behavior: Specialty coffee drinkers consume an average of 2.8 cups per day, compared to 1.87 cups for traditional coffee drinkers.

-- Espresso-based beverages are increasingly popular, with 22% of Americans reporting consumption in the past day.
+- Espresso popularity: 22% of Americans reported drinking an espresso-based beverage in the past day.

-- Within the specialty coffee category, both espresso-based and non-espresso-based beverages have seen an increase in consumption, with ready-to-drink coffee emerging as the third most popular preparation method among specialty coffee drinkers.
+- Brewing formats on the rise: Within the specialty coffee category, both espresso-based and non-espresso-based beverages have seen an increase in consumption, with ready-to-drink coffee emerging as the third-most popular preparation method among specialty coffee drinkers.
 (Source)

 Economic Impact of the Coffee Industry